Xollll/Health-Record-Management/README.md

 # Health-Record-Management

-#The Health Record Management System is a C++ console-based application designed to manage patient records, appointments, and emergency cases in a hospital or healthcare environment.
+The Health Record Management System is a C++ console-based application for managing patient records, scheduling appointments, and handling emergencies in a hospital environment.

-#Features

-#-Patient Record Management: Add, edit, delete, and display patient records, including medical history.
+Features
+Manage patient records (add, edit, delete).
-#-Appointment Scheduling: Schedule and cancel patient appointments using a linked list and queue for efficient processing.
+Schedule and cancel appointments.
-#-Emergency Case Handling: Manage emergency cases with a priority queue to handle critical situations.
+Handle emergency cases with priority.
-#-File Persistence: Save and load patient records and appointments from text files.
+Load and save data from text files.
-#-Medical Record Tracking: Display medical records based on dates and details of each patient.
-#-Getting Started
-#-Prerequisites